shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

 elf.run()
 ```

 First, `e_type` should be `ET_EXEC`.
 It means elf must not have any linking.
 It is resolved by write shellcode and compile it.
 Second, it check segment's `p_flags`. `p_flags` affect program execution, so we can't use method used to solve `Extremely Lame Filters 1`.
+We need to know new trick haha.